xipeng-jin/documentation/developer_manual/digging_deeper/dashboard.rst

 Provide a user interface
 ------------------------

-The user interface can be registered though the public `OCA.Dashboard.register` JavaScript method.
+The user interface can be registered through the public `OCA.Dashboard.register` JavaScript method.
 The first parameter represents the panel id that has already been specified in the `IPanel` implementation.
 The callback parameter will be called to render the panel in the frontend.
 The user interface can be added to